Fine chemical: Outlook

 Globalization results in a shift of fine chemical production from the industrialized to developing countries.
-The latter benefit not only from a "low cost / high skill" advantage, but also from a rapidly rising domestic demand for Western medicine.
+The latter benefit not only from a "low cost/high skill" advantage, but also from a rapidly rising domestic demand for Western medicine.
 Despite the mantras of Western industry leaders, the cost advantage of the Asian producers is going to persist.
-As the pharmemerging countries mainly use generics, their market share continues to grow to the detriment of originator pharmaceuticals and agrochemicals.
+As the pharmerging countries mainly use generics, their market share continues to grow to the detriment of originator pharmaceuticals and agrochemicals.
 This is also the case for biosimilars, the generic versions of biopharmaceuticals.

-As a consequence of the harsh business climate, many Western fine chemical companies or divisions created during the "irrational exuberance" at the end of the 20th century already have exited from the sector.
+As a consequence of the harsh business climate, many Western fine chemical companies or divisions created during the "irrational exuberance" at the end of the 20th century have already exited from the sector.
 Others will follow suit or will be acquired by private equity firms.
-Survival strategies include implementation of lean production principles originally developed by the automotive industry and extending the business model to include also contract research at the beginning and active drug formulation towards the end of the added value chain.
+Survival strategies include implementing lean production principles originally developed by the automotive industry and extending the business model to also include contract research at the beginning and active drug formulation towards the end of the added value chain.
 This latter strategy, however, is not finding unanimous approval by industry experts.

-Although the demand for fine chemicals on the merchant market has not grown to the extent originally anticipated, fine chemicals still provide attractive opportunities for well-run companies, which are fostering the critical success factors, namely running fine chemicals as a core business, pursuing niche technologies—primarily biotechnology—and taking advantage of the opportunities offered by the Asian market.
+Although the demand for fine chemicals on the merchant market has not grown to the extent originally anticipated, fine chemicals still provide opportunities for companies, which are fostering certain critical success factors, namely running fine chemicals as a core business, pursuing niche technologies—primarily biotechnology—and taking advantage of the opportunities offered by the Asian market.